marcoalopez/GrainSizeTools/README.md

 Citation guidelines
 -------------
-If you need to cite the script or the methods, the following references are available:
+If you need to cite the script or the methods implemeted, the following references are available:

 ###Script reference
 Lopez-Sanchez, Marco A. (2016): GrainSizeTools script. figshare. http://dx.doi.org/10.6084/m9.figshare.1383130